 Cambodia is a nation that's very much looking to the future, this destination is perhaps best known for its temples and the legacy of the Khmer Rouge.
 Arguably Cambodia's most famous region is Angkor, with its ruins, which are located among forests and farmland, a designated UNESCO World Heritage Site which can be visited on a travel package booked through our website.
-Our authentic Cambodia holidays allow you to explore the country like a local.
+Our authentic Cambodia travel ideas allow you to explore the country like a local.

 Find activities, experiences, travel packages, backpacking ideas, eco & adventure holidays in Cambodia.